alexeyinkin/eb-1a/1-process/README.md

 On December 18,
-my mail agent sent me a scan of the notice that my cheques were cached, issued 11 days ago:
+my mail agent sent me a scan of the notice that my cheques were cashed, issued 11 days ago:

 ![](media/18_cashed.jpg)